mjkwis/AIxCards/.ai/password-reset-implementation-plan.md

 ```
 Subject: Password Changed
 Body:
-Your password for AIxCards has been changed.
+Your password for 10xCards has been changed.
 If this wasn't you, please contact us immediately.
 ```